 A very broad example of inherent risk can be illustrated by highlighting the nature of the technology business.
 The technology business operates under a dynamic and everchanging environment.
 The lifecycles of products developed by them always remain short.

 The IR rises if the technology business does not adapt to a dynamic environment and innovate on new products.
 Hence, each technology business has its own research and development wing, which develops new products and curb the IR.

 The Financial service business has released unaudited financial statements.
 Such financial statements may be composed of forward-looking numbers yet to be materialized.
 These forward-looking numbers may be based on bias, judgments, and estimates of the management.
 It may hide substantial information impacting users of the financial statements, resulting in inherent risk.

-To reduce inherent risk, the management should release broad advisory that these numbers are just approximation and should be utilized for the sake of clarity among internal stakeholders.
+To reduce inherent risk, the management should release broad advisory that these numbers are just approximation and should be utilized to clarify among internal stakeholders.

 Example #3 – Practical Application

 - The inherent risk is directly related to the volume and the complexity of business transactions.

 - If the volume and complexity are adverse and high, they can give rise to high inherent risk.

 - It also rises with the quick changes in the accounting policies within a short span of time.

 The audit risk model is composed of three broad risks, namely inherent risk, control risk, and detection risk.
 It is the responsibility of the auditor to assess the past audited results, perform investigations and have comprehensive discussions with the management at all levels of the organization to understand the nature of the business and results being achieved by the organization, which is, however, susceptible to the inherent risk.
 The IR could only be reduced if there is timely detection of material misstatements by the auditor.

 This is a guide to Inherent Risk.
 Here we discuss the Introduction and Examples of IR and Components of Inherent Risk.
 You can also go through our other suggested articles to learn more –